PyChina/weekly/content/Issue/issue-382.md

 - [用 Python 和 Pandas 进行数据清理](https://pycoders.com/link/2290/web)
     + ERIK MARSJA

 Learn how to do simplify your data preprocessing work using the Pyjanitor package.
-More specifically, you’ll learn how to: Add a column to a Pandas dataframe, remove missing values, remove an empty column, and clean up column names.
+More specifically, you'll learn how to: Add a column to a Pandas dataframe, remove missing values, remove an empty column, and clean up column names.

 - [Python 直方图绘图: NumPy, Matplotlib, Pandas & Seaborn](https://pycoders.com/link/2316/web)
     + REAL PYTHON
     + video

 Get equipped to make production-quality, presentation-ready Python histogram plots with a range of choices and features.
-It’s your one-stop shop for constructing and manipulating histograms with Python’s scientific stack.
+It's your one-stop shop for constructing and manipulating histograms with Python's scientific stack.

 - [Slack <3 Python](https://pycoders.com/link/2274/web)
     + SLACK